 To look at the effects of soil moisture on the skill of the forecast in a realistic setup, two sets of ensembles were integrated with the ECPC SFM.
-Both ensembles were run continuously for 12 years, from 1982-1993 in order to include three El Nino events.
+Both ensembles were run continuously for 12 yr, from 1982 to 1993, which includes three El Niño events.
 Both ensembles had eight members, where each member was initialized with slightly different atmospheric initial conditions.
-The interactive ensemble is a subset of the 53-year AMIP run and was initialized in 1949 from reanalysis data, and the climatological ensemble was initialized in 1982 from the interactive ensemble.
-Both ensembles were also forced with observed SSTs (AMIP-style).
+The interactive ensemble is a subset of the 53-yr AMIP run and was initialized in 1949 from reanalysis data; the climatological ensemble was initialized in 1982 from the interactive ensemble.
+Both ensembles were also forced with observed SSTs (AMIP style).
 This allows a reasonable estimate of how much the soil moisture information adds skill to model forecasts with specified SSTs.
 The question we are asking is whether the predictable part of the signal generated by the observed SSTs can be enhanced by the land surface conditions, and whether the soil moisture can add predictability on top of the SSTs, although we cannot attempt to separate them.